mikeal/ZDAG/SPEC.md

 format for data structures.

 CBOR also has flexibility in its encoding, presented as features the encoder can choose to use for efficiency.
-However, these feature end up being quite difficult to leverage since most language libraries for CBOR, and comparable formats, only provide a single method of encoding native data structures to CBOR, so developers can't really leverage these features very effectively in their data structures ***and*** these features features are totally off limits to those of us building content addressed data structures.
+However, these features end up being quite difficult to leverage since most language libraries for CBOR, and comparable formats, only provide a single method of encoding native data structures, so developers can't really leverage these features very effectively in their data structures ***and*** these features are totally off limits to those of us building content addressed data structures.

 ZDAG takes a different approach.
 Knowing that we need to ensure determinism means that we can only ever have one way to encode something.
-We can actually leverage this constraints to produce more compact representations and reduce the required tokens.
+We can actually leverage this constraint to produce more compact representations and reduce the required tokens.

-But the best part is, since the rules we use for compression are based on rules ragarding the deterministic encoding of the given structure all the compression techniques in the format can be leveraged by developers.
+But the best part is, since the rules we use for compression are based on rules ragarding the deterministic encoding of a given structure, all the compression techniques in the format can be leveraged by developers without touching the encoder directly.

-Instead of having features in the encode, like CBOR, our features are determined by the shape of the given data, which means you can design shapes that excercise the compression rules.
+Instead of having features in the encoder, like CBOR, our features are determined by the shape of the given data, which means you can design shapes that excercise the compression rules.